department-of-veterans-affairs/vagov-content/pages/education/change-gi-bill-benefits.md

 title: Change Your GI Bill School or Program | Veterans Affairs
 heading: Change Your GI Bill School or Program display title: Change GI Bill School or Program
 description: Learn about ways you can make GI Bill changes.
-Find out when and how you can update your school, program, or other VA education benefits like when you're transferring schools or changing your educationor training goals.
+Find out when and how you can update your school, program, or other VA education benefits like when you're transferring schools or changing your education or training goals.
 keywords: gi bill changes, gi bill change of program, gi bill change of school
 children: educationChangeGIBillBenefits
 collection: education